mui/toolpad/docs/data/toolpad/studio/how-to-guides/delete-grid-row.md

    `dataGrid.selection` contains the selected row on runtime, and the 'ID' field contains the `id` needed to be passed in the endpoint

-4. We can then bind the request URL to the following JavaScript expression:
+4. You can then bind the request URL to the following JavaScript expression:

    ```js
    `https://<API-BASE-URL>/customers/${parameters.id}`;